Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.QuestionAnswering/README.md

 The Azure.AI.Language.QuestionAnswering client library provides both synchronous and asynchronous APIs.

-The following examples show common scenarios using the `client` [created above](#create-questionansweringclient).
+The following examples show common scenarios using the `client` [created above](#create-a-questionansweringclient).

 ### Ask a question

-The only input required to a ask a question using a knowledgebase is just the question itself:
+The only input required to a ask a question using an existing knowledge base is just the question itself:

 ```C# Snippet:QuestionAnsweringClient_QueryKnowledgebase
 KnowledgebaseQueryOptions options = new KnowledgebaseQueryOptions("How long should my Surface battery last?");